timmseth/Fido/README.md

 This is a work in progress.
 Our current plan is to allow users to map out every pathway and resources on each floor in a building and store this information in a database with floor maps on the backend.
 This is going to be a challenge, but if we manage it FiDo will be even more useful.

 ### Intelligent Data Display
 A big focus on FiDo is giving you intelligent data.
-Intelligent Data means we dont just use tables to spew all your information at you.
+Intelligent Data means we don’t just use tables to spew all your information at you.
 We want you to have everything you need to make a good decision.

 We show you what you need when you need it:
 * Responsive Tables